preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 The Features tab
 -----------------
 Select all Omnia features that should be active for sites created from this template.
-Note that some features are needed in order for notifications to work, for example "Omnia Team Site - Announcements".

 Note that all features are not available for sub sites or Office 365 Groups.
-These features will be set on site collection level.

 The Properties tab
 -------------------
-The Properties tab is available for Site collection sites and Sub sites, but not for Office 365 Groups.
-You can define up to six properties to be used for all sites created from this template.
-The properties are used for example in Site Directory and in Site Quick Edit.
+In this tab you define which site properties that should be used for sites using this template.

 The first step is to select "Field type" in the list.
 For "Managed metadata" you have to select a term set.
-For "Enterprise Keywords" no settings can be done.
+For "Enterprise Keywords" no settings can be submitted.
 Enterprise Keywords are always shared throughout the tenant.

 For each property you can set: